ksusvita92/Genomic-Clustering/README.md

 ## Content
 This repository consists of:

-+ analysis scripts: list of codes for performing analysis in the paper.
++ analysis scripts: list of codes for performing the analysis in the paper.
 + tutorial scripts: codes similar to ``analysis scripts'' but allows users to change and mimic the analysis in the paper.
 + results: analysis results.